 o "A living creature" The Revised English Bible, Young's Literal Translation.

 o Of these many translations, none would go along with the mistranslation of the King James Version, not even the New King James Version.

 According to Genesis chapter one to three man was created a mortal living being just as the animals were.
-“Lest he stretch out his hand, and take also from the tree of life, and eat, and live forever, therefore the Lord sent HIM out from the garden of Eden” (Genesis 3:22) is speaking of the physical person eating of the tree of life and living forever physically, it says nothing about an immortal something that was dwelling in the mortal person, nothing about a soul eating that was already deathless, nothing about a soul that was already immortal without eating of the tree of life eating of the tree of life and living forever.
-It was the physical person that would have eaten from a physical tree, and the physical person that would have physically lived forever; without the tree of life Adam was not immortal, without it Adam died.
+“Behold, the MAN…lest HE stretch out HIS hand, and take also from the tree of life, and eat, and live forever, therefore the Lord sent HIM out from the garden of Eden” (Genesis 3:22-23) is speaking of the physical person eating of the tree of life and living forever physically, it says nothing about an immortal something that was dwelling in the mortal person, nothing about a soul eating that was already deathless, nothing about a soul that was already immortal without eating of the tree of life eating of the tree of life and living forever.
+It was the physical person (Adam) that would have eaten from a physical tree, and the physical person (Adam) that would have physically lived forever; without the tree of life Adam was not immortal, without it Adam died.

 o It was Adam that was made from the dust.

 o It was Adam that was told, “dying YOU shall die.”